Jime0502/Jime0502/README.md

-# Hello and welcome, my name is Albert Jimenez 👋
+# 🔰Hello and welcome, my name is Albert Jimenez🔰

 ## Currently a student at Broward College